itscollegetime/URTC-2023/README.md

 |<img src="supp/FD_01.jpg">  |  <img src="supp/FD_02.jpg">|
 |-|-|

+## Video Clips

 Here are a few videos showcasing the data collection process for the first prototype sphere mentioned above.
 The parachute is connected to the sphere and released by a 5m string.
 (Thank you to my mom for catching this time xD)

 |[![Watch the video](supp/FD_03.jpg)](https://youtu.be/DSQsyJr9EpU) | [![Watch the video](supp/FD_04.jpg)](https://youtu.be/YsY-ipEsGfg) |
 |-|-|

-# Preliminary Experiment to determine Effects of Propeller Downwash
+# Preliminary Experiment to Determine Effects of Propeller Downwash

 As my research focuses on objects' interactions with air, it is important that external disturbances are kept at minimal.
 Drones stay aloft by pushing air downwards and its effect must be properly accounted for.

+<img src="supp/Preliminary%20Experiment.png">

+After around 100 half rotations of the spinners, the standard deviations in pressure data drop to around ambient levels.
+This distance was doubled on later data colletion trials.

 ## Device Design

 Inspired by NASA's Sky Crane design, I built a small cart that is able to move up and down by releasing or retracting a set of strings stowed on two spinners on either sides of the compartment.
 By attaching barometric pressure sensors to the cart, I can measure the amount of noise in the data at different distances below the drone and determine where the effect of propellor downwash is negligible.

-<img src="supp/Preliminary%20Experiment.png">

-After around 100 half rotations of the spinners, the standard deviations in pressure data drop to around ambient levels.
-This distance was doubled on later data colletion trials.

 |<img src="supp/DD_01.jpg">|<img src="supp/DD_02.jpg">|<img src="supp/DD_03.jpg">|<img src="supp/DD_04.jpg">|
 |-|-|-|-|

+## Video Clips

 Here are a few videos showcasing the data collection process for the preliminary experiment.